sadradelir/platformer-game-prototype/README.md

   - most of component variables are not implicitly access declared (yes most of them are public)
   - there is no proper design patterns used in order to maintain better software layering
   - some string constants and refrencing done in properly and in-line
+  - yet there is some unused variables and classes

 In the end what I was seeking through this project was to explore implementing my custom physics and collision detection in very extreme game enviroment and speed-run friendly era for further uses in my other projects.